Showing posts with label Literature. Show all posts

 Enduring Questions About Order in Modern Societies

 Yet the questions that animated Pound have not disappeared.
 Contemporary Western politics still wrestles with anxieties about disorder, economic opacity, and cultural fragmentation.
-Calls for renewed discipline and strategic coherence continue to surface in public discourse, such as in recent remarks by Marco Rubio at the Munich Security Conference, where concerns about geopolitical instability and institutional weakness were foregrounded.
+Calls for renewed discipline and strategic coherence continue to surface in public discourse, such as in recent remarks by Marco Rubio at the Munich Security Conference, where concerns about geopolitical instability and institutional weakness were very much in play.
 These anxieties echo, in a different register: Pound’s fear that liberal societies risk losing the capacity to sustain order.

 Meanwhile, the global rise of China—with its combination of centralised political authority, long-term industrial planning, and civilisational self-consciousness—has renewed interest in alternative models of governance and social coordination.
 Some observers see in China’s trajectory a modern echo, however imperfect, of the Confucian belief that social stability flows from disciplined leadership and coherent cultural narratives.